circleci/circleci-docs/jekyll/_cci2/deployment-integrations.md

 ### Manual Approval

-For additional control or validation, you can add a manual "hold" step between the blue & green steps as shown in the sample workflow below.
+For additional control or validation, you can add a manual "hold" step between the dark and live steps as shown in the sample workflow below.

 ```
 workflows: